 Register.com: Set up G Suite MX records

-Important: If you purchased your domain from Google when you signed up for G Suite, you don’t need to set up Gmail, you can start using it now.
-If you’re signed in to the Google Admin console, in the top right, click the App Launcher Gmail .
+Note: If you purchased your domain from Google when you signed up for G Suite, you don’t need to set up Gmail.
+You can start using it now.

 Before you begin